India : Safety by CityIndia - safety as a country

 TRANSPORT & TAXIS RISK : MEDIUM

 If you are driving your car, it is better to hire a local driver.
 Public transport is not safe and rarely runs on schedule.
 Use a taxi to get around the city.
-Make sure the driver uses a taximeter or negotiate a fare in advance.
+Make sure the driver uses a taximeter or negotiate a fare of the ride in advance.

 PICKPOCKETS RISK : HIGH